khengyun/FaceMask_Agumentation/README.md

     - The adjusted mask points are stored in the `mask_pts.pkl` file.

+5. Run the Face Masking Script:

+    - After generating mask points, use the FaceMasking.py script to visualize the masks on a live camera feed.
+    ```bash
+    python FaceMasking.py
+    ```
+    - Adjust the camera index if needed (`cam = cv2.VideoCapture(0)`).
+    - Press 'ESC' to exit the live camera feed.

-5. Further Customization:
+6. Further Customization:

-    - You can customize the script by adjusting parameters and file paths directly in the `CreateMaskPTS.py` file.
+    - You can customize the script by adjusting parameters and file paths directly in the `FaceMasking.py` file.

 ## Additional Functionality
-### Resize and Center Images
-- Images are automatically resized and centered within a target size of (800, 600).
-You can adjust the target size in the resize_and_center function within the script.

-- Shift Key for Bulk Adjustment
+### Bulk Adjustment using Shift Key
-While adjusting points, pressing the Shift key allows you to drag all points simultaneously.
+-  While adjusting points, pressing the Shift key allows you to drag all points simultaneously.

+### Face Masking Script Details (`FaceMasking.py`):
+ - The script uses the `MTCNNFaceDetector` for face detection, replacing the previous `FaceDetector`.
+ - Adjust the camera index in the script (`cam = cv2.VideoCapture(0)`) based on your setup.